 Here’s to the misfits…the ones who see things differently.
 Because the people who are crazy enough to think they can change the world are the ones who do.

-I’ve always loved travelling, maps, journeys and the myths, histories, tales and folklore of the open road.
+I am a producer and a writer and I’ve always loved travelling, maps, journeys and the myths, histories, tales and folklore of the open road.

 I’ve worked in the cultural sector across various regions of the UK for most of my professional life.
 I’m an experienced theatre producer and have produced a range of productions from large scale international co-productions to award winning mid scale touring theatre and site specific new work.
 I’ve worked with and lead organisations as they undertake transformational change.
 I thrive on creating work with an outward looking artistic vision that is simultaneously rooted in a sense of place and experiments across art forms.

 I’m a published and commissioned travel writer and for two years sat on the executive committee of the Outdoor Writers and Photographers Guild.
 As a playwright I’ve had work commissioned and produced in regional theatre, literature festivals and pub theatre.
 I’ve made short documentary films, and radio features while working and training with BBC Radio Bristol’s Social Affairs department.

 I’m a Fellow of the Royal Society for the Encouragement of Arts, Manufacturers and Commerce and a member of Scottish Pen – a not-for-profit organisation which champions freedom of speech and literature across borders.

 I started my career in banking before moving on to run the family business with my husband for 25 years.
 In that time we expanded the business from two working partners and myself, to the company it is today employing 25 people.